 Exhibition of EES

-The Environment Effects Statement (EES) for North East Link, together with the draft planning scheme amendment and EPA works approval application, has been released for public comment for a period of 40 business days, from 10 April to 5pm on 7 June 2019.
+The environment effects statement (EES) for North East Link, together with the draft planning scheme amendment and EPA works approval application, was released for public comment for a period of 40 business days, from 10 April to 5pm on 7 June 2019.